security-assignments/security-assignments.github.io/_labs/lab_password_cracking.md

     The `?d?d` at the end means to append two digits between 0–9 each at the end of each password in the rockyou.txt password dictionary.

-    {% include lab_question.html question='How many total passwords were you able to recover after using this hybrid attack combination with the earlier straight and rules-based attacks?' %}
+    {% include lab_question.html question='How many total passwords were you able to recover after using this hybrid attack in combination with the earlier straight and rules-based attacks?' %}